cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/07_examples.md

 This example shows how to share a printer with the clients in your Shieldoo network.
 To be able to do this, the printer must run within the local network of a server that is connected to the Shieldoo network.

 Follow these steps:
-1. Install the server, on whose local network the printer is running, in your Shieldoo Mesh network.
+1. Install the server, on whose local network the printer is running, in your Shieldoo Secure Network.
 Learn how to do that in the [Servers](/servers/) chapter.
 2. Configure a connection to the printer as service attached to the installed server.
 Learn how to do that in the [Attached Services](/attached_services/) chapter.